bcrowell/election/README.md

 `election.py joint=pa,wi`.
 To use the national result in place of one of the states, do, e.g., `election.py joint=pa,nat`.

-Data file and sources of data
+Data files and sources of data
 =============================

 Per-state data are in the files data.csv and polls.csv.
 States that don't appear in data.csv are